Medically reviewed by Drugs.com. Last updated on Mar 5, 2023.

-Ankle dislocation is when the bones in your ankle joint move out of place.
-A joint is an area where bones meet.
+An ankle dislocation happens when the bones in your ankle joint move out of place.
 You may also have an ankle fracture (break in the bone).
 An ankle dislocation and fracture may need surgery.

 Return to the emergency department if:

-- The skin around your ankle begins to feel hot, tight, or is shiny or pale (loss of color).
+- The skin around your ankle begins to feel hot, tight, or is shiny or pale.

 - Your cast or splint feels too tight.